MAKING MUSIC - ROCK, JAZZ, BLUES etc.

 I remember listening to the wonderful blues records of Lightning Hopkins, and also: Sonny Terry and Brownie McGhee

-Later I enjoyed John Mayall, Peter Green's Fleetwood Mac, Jeff Beck and Eric Clapton & others in their Blues Days.
+Later I enjoyed John Mayall, Peter Green's Fleetwood Mac, Jeff Beck and Eric Clapton & others in their "British Blues Explosion" Days.

 I like ALL styles of music if it is done well: JAZZ, Blues, Skiffle, Rock & Roll, Zydeco, R&B, Motown, New Wave, Jug Band, Bluegrass, Classical, Gospel, Folk etc.